gacafe/vala_tc/content/resources/markdown/Acquainted.md

 A: You type it!
 ```

-The type of a variable informs how we can use the values.
+The type of a variable informs how we can use it.

 For example, we can add and divide numbers, but dividing strings
 doesn't make a lot of sense.